Employment Law Guide

 Payroll statements for workers.
 In addition to making records of payroll information (see Recordkeeping section below), the farm labor contractor, agricultural employer and agricultural association must provide each migrant or seasonal agricultural worker a written statement of this information.
 This information must be provided at the time of payment for each pay period which must be no less often than every two weeks (or semi-monthly).
 In addition to the payroll information specified below, such statement shall also include the employer's name, address, and employer identification number assigned by the Internal Revenue Service.
 In the case of a worker who is jointly employed, only one of the two joint employers needs to provide a written statement to the workers.

 Responsibilities of Joint Employers.
-Agricultural employers who use the services of a farm labor contractor are almost always in a situation of joint employment with the contractor in regard to the employees.
+Agricultural employers who use the services of a farm labor contractor may be in a situation of joint employment with the contractor in regard to the employees.
 Joint employment means that an individual is employed by two or more persons at the same time.
 Where a joint employment relationship exists, each of the employers must ensure that the employee receives all employment-related rights granted by the MSPA, such as accurate and timely disclosure of the terms and conditions of employment, written payroll records, and payment of wages when due.
-If either party fails to comply with the law both parties may be held liable.
-For more detail on joint employment see the Wage and Hour Division Fact Sheet #12: Agricultural Employers Under the Fair Labor Standards Act(http://www.dol.gov/whd/regs/compliance/whdfs12.pdf) and Wage and Hour Division Fact Sheet #35: Joint Employment and Independent Contractors Under the Migrant and Seasonal Agricultural Worker Protection Act(http://www.dol.gov/whd/regs/compliance/whdfs35.pdf).
+If either party fails to comply with the law, both parties may be held liable.
+For more detail on joint employment see the Wage and Hour Division Fact Sheet #12: Agricultural Employers Under the Fair Labor Standards Act(https://www.dol.gov/whd/regs/compliance/whdfs12.pdf) and Wage and Hour Division Fact Sheet #35: Joint Employment and Independent Contractors Under the Migrant and Seasonal Agricultural Worker Protection Act(https://www.dol.gov/whd/regs/compliance/whdfs35.pdf).

 Payroll records.
 Each farm labor contractor, agricultural employer, and agricultural association that employs migrant or seasonal agricultural workers must make and keep the following records for each worker: